nart-shumaff/106_react_components_challenge_ms/README.md

 - Sidebar
 - Footer

+Inside `src` folder create a new `components` folder.
+Insie you can create a folder for each component.

+Each component folder will have two files:
+- `Component.jsx`
+- `component.css`

+For example:
+- `Navbar.jsx`
+- `navbar.css`

 This way we can already have major components and make it easier to read the code inside `App.js`.

 Once we did that, how can we break apart each area into smaller pieces?